 If you are of the opinion that making your own donuts is a step too far, that it must be fraught with difficult techniques and dangerous vats of boiling fat then you sound like me!

 Well, the “me” until I read a recipe for baked donuts in my latest edition of Olive magazine and tried them for myself, hoping and praying that they would be as wonderful as a deep fried delight from a donut van parked in the middle of town, if not Krispy Kreme itself!

 It took some time as there are two rises for this yeasted dough but any tricky moulding of the balls is eliminated by simply stamping out 5-6cm diameter soft disks with a plain scone cutter.
 The danger now is in the ease of making these light as a feather, sweet treats – not the in the impending doom felt by the sight of the pan of oil, perched precariously atop the hob…

 The recipe does stipulate a stand mixer and a scone cutter but there the fancy equipment ends.
 You *could* do it by hand, but it’s very sticky dough that would be a challenge to knead by hand.
-I changed the method to make it more streamlined by adding the soft butter to the scalded milk and didn’t “activate” the yeast as for a long time, I suspected this was an unnecessary step so when I read Paul Hollywood said it was a waste of time, don’t do it, that was enough for me!
-But do as you wish – its your donut after all!
+I changed the method to make it more streamlined by adding the soft butter to the scalded milk and I never activate yeast as it’s simply not necessary.

 - 1/2 tsp salt